khoaisohd/saifon/docs/advanced/asset-management.md

 import 'containers/HotelSearchForm/CheckInPicker';
 ```

-Webpack will bundle `containers/HotelSearchForm/CheckInPicker` into `hotel-search-form` resource.
+Webpack will bundle `containers/HotelSearchForm/CheckInPicker` into `hotel-search-form` resource

 ## Preloaded resource
 From `hotel-search-form`, users likely navigate to `hotel-search-result`, should we apply `Asset grouping`